ebelious/Sorcery-Grimoir/README.md

 *This was coded using Claude AI, but has been tested for the majority of basic functionality.
 This is just an HTML/Javascript app hosted here on GitHub Pages. a few minor things do not work as I intended but is still being improved*</br>
 **Working on getting this to a stable version where it is worthy of a release on Google Play Store.
 Send me a DM in Discord to get Google Play Closed Testing access**

+Any issues with bugs, or want feature requests, submit in the Discord channel or here in the Issues on Github

 ## Install App to your phone (PWA).
 There are two ways to accomplish this:<br>